HOW TO SAY “I LOVE YOU” IN PORTUGUESE?

 Let’s now tell you the words or phrases that we use to speak about/to our special one.

-It is a very affectionate expression and widely used by Portuguese couples.
+It is a very affectionate expression and is widely used by Portuguese couples.

 The word sweet means “sweet”.
 It is equivalent to the English expression “sweetie” in English.
 Use this expression often, with your lover, and you will see that the relationship will get even better!